 - insurance premiums paid directly by your employer

 - all your pre-tax contributions to all your super funds.

 If you don’t supply your TFN to your super fund, all pre-tax contributions will be taxed at the top marginal rate (plus Medicare levy).
-Caps include any contributions made to TelstraSuper and any other super funds you may be contributing to.
+Caps include contributions made to TelstraSuper and any other super funds you may be contributing to.

-Limits on post-tax contributions
+Limits on post-tax (non-concessional) contributions

 If you’ve supplied TelstraSuper with your TFN, any post-tax contributions will be taxed as follows:

-- under the limits – no tax
+- up to the non-concessional contribution limit – no tax

 Post-tax contributions are not accepted if you haven’t supplied your TFN to your super fund.

-Contributions included in the post-tax cap
+Contributions included in the post-tax (non-concessional) cap

 - post-tax contributions you make to your super